 This is not an exhaustive list.
 Any injury that results from slipping and falling can lead to a premises liability lawsuit.
-To file such a lawsuit in Florida, meet with a Tampa personal injury attorney to determine your case’s value and your likelihood of succeeding with the suit in court.
+To file such a lawsuit in Florida, meet with a Florida personal injury attorney to determine your case’s value and likelihood of succeeding with the suit in court.

 Recoverable Damages After a Slip and Fall

-The purpose of a civil case is to reimburse a victim for his or her damages.
-The damages, or types of compensation, you could recover during a slip and fall case will vary according to your losses.
-Your Tampa slip and fall lawyer will review your case and provide an estimate of its value.
+The purpose of a civil case is to reimburse a victim for their damages.
+The damages or types of compensation you could recover during a slip and fall case will vary according to your losses.
+Your slip and fall lawyer will review your case and provide an estimate of its value.
 You and your lawyer may need to prove your damages with evidence such as receipts and expert testimony during a settlement or court case.